ronaldbradford/readyset-tutorial/cache/README.md

 Query OK, 0 rows affected (0.00 sec)
 ```

-## the evolution of the SQL syntax
+## The evolution of the SQL syntax in a query

-As a query moves from initial execution, to proxied, to cached, you will observe the parsing syntax of the query will change to be more specific.
+As a query moves from initial execution, to a proxied query, to a cached query, you will observe the parsing syntax of the query will change to be more specific.

 ### Executed

-For example, a simple SQL statement to view a row of data.
+For example, a simple SQL statement to view a row of data would be executed as:

 ```
 SELECT * FROM name WHERE name = 'Tom Hanks';